pfrazee/local/docs/env/getting_started.md

 ## Creating Client Regions

 Client regions are portions of the DOM which maintain their own browsing context.
 Functionally, they are like IFrames: clicking a link within one will change its contents only.
+You create and manage them by referring to the ID of their target element; this example would create 2 regions (at '#editor' and '#files'):

 ```javascript
 // load client regions